hhkaos/awesome-arcgis/front-end/dojo/configurable-apps/README.md

 * [youtube-video-tour](https://github.com/Geo-Developers/youtube-video-tour): This application shows a route path synchronised with a video.
 It uses a GPX file with GPS coordinates and a timestamp with a video on Youtube.

 ## People you should know
+They are not working on the support team but they are opening some projects and sharing insights related to this technology so we recommend you to follow them.

 ||Linkedin|Github|Twitter|ArcGIS Online|Geonet|
 |---|---|---|---|---|---|